inside top of book cover

 Figure 7B.
 Digiteria ciliaris spikelet in anthesis, showing small, triangular lower glume and 1st lemma.
 Note that next spikelets above (on right) are paired, one is undeveloped (whitish, under stigma, atypical) on a short pedicel, the other on a long pedicel, both arising at a common point near the base of a wavy midrib that runs down the middle of the rachis.
 This midrib makes the rachis trigonus in cross-section and separates alternating pairs (in D. ciliaris) of spikelets.

-Unfortunately, whereas most crabgrasses stand out as members of the genus, Digitaria, differentiating between them requires very careful inspection of the structure of the spikelets, something not achievable without good magnification (see Figure 7B).
+Unfortunately, whereas most crabgrasses stand out as members of the genus Digitaria, differentiating between them requires very careful inspection of the structure of the spikelets, something not achievable without good magnification (see Figure 7B).
 Although we would like to make this key more general-user friendly, the approach must follow published keys and descriptions (Clayton et al., 2006; Faccenda, 2023) to maintain accuracy in the identifications.
-Papers by Faccenda (2022, 2023) represent a significant revision of the genus Digiteria in the Hawaiian Islands and our key is based on Faccenda's 2023 key.
+Papers by Faccenda (2022, 2023) represent a significant revision of the genus Digiteria in the Hawaiian Islands and our key follows closely the key published by Faccenda in 2023.

 [GENUS DIGITERIA]